 Stress and the Need for Control

+Stress comes from all directions.
+Work.
+Family.
 Traffic.
 Politics.
 Climate.
 Other people’s behavior.
 Technology and machinery.
 What do these things have in common?
 They impact our lives, and over them we have little or no control.
 In fact most of the events and situations we encounter lie beyond our ability to control.
-And yet, so many of us get stressed out and frustrated in precisely those kinds of situations.
+Even so, many of us get stressed out and frustrated in precisely those kinds of situations.
 How does that happen?

-As you may know, the event itself is not the problem; it’s our response to the stressor that creates or worsens it.
+As you may already know, the event itself is not the actual problem; the problem lies in the way we respond to it.
 When stress piles up and we feel overwhelmed, every aspect of our lives can be affected: attitude, emotions, our physical health, relationships, self-confidence and behavior.
 What about you?
 How do you respond when you feel stressed?
-Remember that any kind of response affects the others.
-An angry response affects behavior; a thought like “just my luck” affects our emotions.
-A killing tension headache will impact our attitude.
-Does your response to stressful events and situations actually make things worse?
+Please keep in mind that any response can affect any of the other responses.
+An emotional response affects your speech and behavior; a mental response, such as thinking, “just my luck” affects your emotions.
+A killing tension headache will impact our attitude and emotions.

 Since it was discovered that stress influences health, the social and medical sciences have created lots of treatment options.
 Among these are increased use of supplements like vitamins, proper nutrition, exercise, diet and sleep, activities to improve our outlook and attitudes and, if necessary, medication.

 In addition to these options, here’s an idea for your consideration: I propose that our experience of stress – physical, mental, emotional, behavioral – is directly linked to our need for control.
 The more control we demand, the more we are liable to feel frustrated.
 On the other hand, when we are willing and able let go in situations beyond our control, we can be comparatively free of stress reactions.